A Fun 2 Minute Read

 We encountered a digital transformation company that asked us to send a PRINTOUT of the invoice with a STAMP, on reception of which they’ll send a CHEQUE to our POSTAL ADDRESS.
 It felt like Mark Zuckerberg was sending a pigeon to poke his friend.

 Indian companies still have to let go of the ‘Print’ mentality.
-In spite of the talks on paperless operations, we still don’t feel safe until we have something in “hard copy”.
+Despite the talks on paperless operations, we still don’t feel safe until we have something in “hard copy”.

 Cybersecurity is the biggest concern for the IT Industry.
 Ironically enough, it doesn’t seem to be so for the security providers themselves.